adamsilver/fdpb/05-an-inbox.md

 *(Note: The CSS for the visually hidden class is set out in “A Checkout Flow”.)*

-While duplication isn't a big performance issue, if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer — screen reader software can be unresponsive, for example.
+While duplication isn't a big performance issue, if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer—screen reader software can be unresponsive, for example.

 On the other hand, duplication in this case, can be advantageous.
 As the label content is just for screen reader users, we can create a specific message just for them.
 For example, the label has the word “subject” prefixed which is useful in this context.
 This follows principle 1, *Provide a comparable experience*, which is not about giving users the same experience, but one of comparable value and utility.